HMB3/sdmgen/README.md

 We can also plot the environmental ranges of each species.
-The nex cleaning function takes a data frame of all species records, and plots histograms and convex hulls for each species in global enviromental space It assumes that the input df is that prepared by the check\_spatial\_outliers function
+The nex cleaning function takes a data frame of all species records, and plots histograms and convex hulls for each species in global enviromental space.
+It assumes that the input df is that prepared by the check\_spatial\_outliers function